FreudCat/natural-language-processing/instructions.md

   },
 - use npm run dev to start the nodemon server

+## Add Service Workers
+- `npm install workbox-webpack-plugin --save-dev`
+- `const WorkboxPlugin = require('workbox-webpack-plugin');` at the top of the file dev and prod js files
+- Instantiate the new plugin in the plugin list: `new WorkboxPlugin.GenerateSW()`

 ### To get the project running
 - npm start
 - npm run build-prod